 Before we move on to the apps themselves, if you are still considering which locations to go to, check out our elaborated list of Digital Nomad trending Cites and Hubs.

-Uber – Taxi drivers and tourists don’t get along well usually.
-Since you lack the information of where your destination is, Uber is a perfect tool to avoid getting ripped off and making sure you are paying the exact amount without any “tourist premium”.
+Uber (Global) / Grab (South East Asia) / Bolt (Random) / Careem (Middle East)– Taxi drivers and tourists don’t get along well usually, since you can easily get overcharged.
+Since you lack the information of where your destination is, those ride hailing apps are a perfect tool to avoid getting ripped off and having a safer documented trip to your destination.

 Blablacar – An increasingly popular app for sharing rides with people going to your destination (It’s just like Uber between cities).
 I used it extensively in Spain and it allowed me to save tons of money while meeting great new people.
 Just make sure you are picking a driver with good reviews and driving skills.
 Hope they make it to more countries soon!